Clint-Mathews/GO-SLACK-AGE-BOT/README.md

 # GO-SLACK-AGE-BOT

-Go slack age bot using go.
+Slack age bot using go.

 ## TO RUN/BUILD APP